 If you have a concern, a few things help to make your complaint more effective and easier to resolve.
 We have put together some tips for how to make an effective complaint.

-The complaints process page provides an overview of what happens when a complaint is lodge with us.
+The complaints process page provides an overview of what happens when a complaint is lodged with us.

 Sometimes making a complaint on your own can be difficult.
 There are several options for support to make a complaint.
 If you raise a concern on behalf of someone else it is important that the person (or his or her representative) knows about it.